oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 making it easier to write cross-database-compatible code.
 Almost all the popular Python database adapters are (or claim or try to be) PEP 249 compliant.

-The PEP 249 API specifies implicit transactions rather than autocommit.
+The PEP 249 API specifies a different behavior, which I will call "implicit transactions."
 There isn't even a way to explicitly start a transaction in the PEP 249 API; no ``begin()`` or similar.
-Instead, you are always in a transaction; one is automatically started the first time you send a query to the database after opening a connection, and the first time you send a new query after ending the previous transaction.
+Instead, you are always in a transaction; one is automatically started the first time you send a query to the database after opening a connection, and the first time you send a new query after ending the previous transaction with a rollback or commit.

 Because Postgres doesn't offer this behavior natively, the Postgres Python adapters (e.g. `psycopg2`_) have to emulate it themselves in order to be PEP